-- E. The clamps on the table top may extend beyond the table top itself.
-To avoid damaging the clamps, move them to their full inward position before positioning a tire for bead loosening. - F. Use extra care in positioning the bead loosener shoe on larger wheels/tires, and on alloy wheels.
-Make sure the shoe rests next to but not on the rim, and not on the tire sidewall. - 2.
-Pull the bead loosener shoe away from the machine and roll wheel into position.
+Note: The clamps on the table top may extend beyond the table top itself.
+To avoid damaging clamps, move them to their full inward position before positioning a tire for bead loosening.

+Note: Use extra care in positioning the bead loosener shoe on larger wheels/tires, and on alloy wheels.
+Make sure the shoe rests next to but not on the rim, and not on the tire sidewall.

+2. Actuate valve (or pull) to position the bead loosener shoe away from the machine and roll wheel into position.
 The valve stem should be in the 2 o'clock position to accommodate a possible asymmetric safety hump type rim.
 Position the bead loosener shoe against the tire next to, but not on, the rim.
-Depress the bead loosener foot pedal to actuate the shoe and loosen the bead.
+Actuate the bead loosener hand valve to position the shoe and loosen the bead.
 It may be necessary to loosen the bead in multiple locations around the tire (figure 3).